kubermatic/docs/content/kubelb/v1.0/architecture/_index.en.md

 In this chapter, you will find the following KubeLB specific terms:

-1. **Load Balancer Cluster** -- A Kubernetes cluster which is responsible for management of all the tenants and their data plane components.
-Requests for Layer 4 load balancer services are handled by the load balancer cluster.
+1. **Management Cluster/Load Balancing Cluster** -- A Kubernetes cluster which is responsible for management of all the tenants and their data plane components.
+Requests for Layer 4 load balancer services are handled by the management cluster.
 2. **Tenant Cluster** -- A Kubernetes cluster which acts as a consumer of the load balancer services.
 Workloads that need Layer 4 load balancing are created in the tenant cluster.
-The tenant cluster hosts the KubeLB Cloud Controller Manager (CCM) component which is responsible for propagating the load balancer configurations to the load balancer cluster.
+The tenant cluster hosts the KubeLB Cloud Controller Manager (CCM) component which is responsible for propagating the load balancer configurations to the management cluster.

 ## Design and Architecture